See the video version of this blog, here:

 One feature of the legend that all accounts do agree upon is the existence of the “flood tunnels,” which pipe seawater into the Money Pit whenever anyone digs for the treasure.
 Indeed, this is the linchpin of the entire story: the water pouring into the pit is the booby trap that confounds all attempts to recover the treasure.
 Every single expedition to get at the supposed treasure has, at its core, been a struggle against the water.

 But there’s just one feature, which astonished me when I realized it: the flood tunnels themselves have never been located.
-Although they appear in every single permutation of the Oak Island legend, no one has ever actually found human-constructed channels leading from the traditional dig site to the beaches, which are some distance away in all directions.
-There was, I believe, one claim of a flood tunnel discovery from the 19th century, but it could not be verified.
+Although they appear in every single permutation of the Oak Island legend, and despite the false claims of the “History” Channel show, no one has ever actually found human-constructed channels leading from the traditional dig site to the beaches, which are some distance away in all directions.

 Shouldn’t this be easy?
 If you’re digging a pit into the earth and are being thwarted by an influx of seawater from two directions—there are said to be two flood tunnels, sometimes even three—shouldn’t it be fairly simple to find the source of the water, then discover the channel it’s coming in from—especially since one would assume the channel, being human-engineered, would be lined with stone or a primitive pipe or something?